rockroman/ws/README.md

 - The target variable (house price) is continuous.
 Therefore, a regression analysis is conducted to address the business requirement.
 If a regression model proves to perform poorly on required metrics, a classification analysis can be done
 - The business requirement is addressed in this notebook: **[ML Modeling](jupyter_notebooks\05_ml_model_and_evaluation.ipynb)**
+- The ML task will be to forecast house sale prices based on attributes of houses provided.
+The ML task is achieved by using the key features determined such as OverallQual, GrLivArea or GarageArea

 ## 5. ML Business Case